 With all these upward trends, you can, with absolute certainty, say that freelancing is here to stay.
 If you’re thinking of starting a career in freelancing, you need to be aware of the best freelancing sites out there where you can find part-time or long-term clients.

 Freelancing sites are websites that allow freelancers and gig workers to find jobs and make money remotely.

-Let’s take a look at these top 20 freelancing sites for 2020.
+Let’s take a look at these top 20 best freelancing sites for 2021.

 For those who started freelancing in the early parts of 2000, you’re well aware that this platform used to be oDesk.
 When oDesk merged with Elance, the two became the freelance marketplace we call Upwork.
 The way Upwork operates is the same as its two predecessors.
 You need to create an Upwork profile and submit proposals or bids.
 After that, you will wait for potential clients to contact or schedule you for a virtual interview.

-If you are interested in becoming a freelance writer, PeoplePerHour can be an excellent platform for you.
-This freelance portal features gigs related to mobile development, software development, social media, translation, writing, support, sales and marketing, web development, audio, video, and web design.
+This is a freelance portal that features gigs related to mobile development, software development, social media, translation, writing, support, sales and marketing, web development, audio, video, and web design.

 PPH was able to replicate what Fiverr has been doing.
 Freelancers will have to list all the services they can offer and clients can hire them and pay them for the hour it took them to complete the work.

 Fiverr is not like your ordinary freelancer marketplace.
 Freelancers list down all the services they can offer for $5.
 Clients will search for these offers and place an order.

 For freelancers who don’t have services to offer for $5, don’t fret.
 You can add perks for a better price.
 The downside of Fiverr is the fee they withhold for every paid and completed gig.
 Since every gig is usually paid $5, Fiverr takes the 20% or $1 as an admin fee.